About Saving Gracie

 “Shortly after I submitted Saving Gracie’s Apply for Help online form, they called my vet and I was approved!!!
 Chippy’s emergency surgery was scheduled, completed and he is fully recovered.
 Without saving Gracie, I could not have afforded to save his life.”

 If you would like to discuss your pet’s eligibility for assistance through Saving Gracie, please fill out our Apply for Help form and your veterinarian’s office will contact you.

 If you have questions or would like to hear about other ways to donate please contact us.

 Lisa Hilas, Executive Director and Founder of Saving Gracie, seeks to help save pets whose families are facing the heartbreak of euthanasia because they can’t afford medical care.

 Inspired by her love for her miniature Australian Shepherd, Gracie, Lisa started this angel fund to help Solano County pets get get the care they need to become healthy again so they can enjoy long, happy lives with their families.

 Lisa’s other community activities include Past President of Soroptimist International of Vacaville, Current President of On Stage Vacaville and Current Board Member of VFW Auxiliary Post 7244.

-Nancy, the Vice President of Administration and acting Secretary of Saving Gracie, is a native of San Francisco who moved to Vacaville on 2014.
+Nancy, the acting Secretary of Saving Gracie, is a native of San Francisco who moved to Vacaville on 2014.
 She has a son, a daughter and 5 grandsons who all have and love their furry friends.
 As a founding member of Saving Gracie, she realizes what it’s like when a financial situation doesn’t allow you to provide for your pet.